AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: VFI Challenges

-To address these limitations, researchers have proposed higher-order motion modeling that extends beyond linear assumptions.
-Since most existing methods operate on only two input frames, they are inherently under-constrained and forced to assume simple motion.
-To overcome this, several methods incorporate multiple input frames (typically four) to capture richer temporal variations and better approximate non-linear motion.
+To address the limitations of linear motion assumptions, researchers have proposed higher-order motion modeling that extends beyond simple first-order trajectories.
+Since most existing methods operate on only two input frames, they are inherently under-constrained and often forced to assume simple motion.
+To overcome this, several methods~\cite{xu2019quadratic, chi2020all, shang2023joint, liu2020enhanced} incorporate multiple input frames (typically four) to capture richer temporal variations and better approximate non-linear motion.
 QVI~\cite{xu2019quadratic} introduces a quadratic motion model that fits second-order trajectories over four consecutive input frames.
 Specifically, it takes $(I_{-1}, I_0, I_1, I_2)$ as inputs and predicts an intermediate frame $I_t$ for arbitrary $t \in (0, 1)$.
 By modeling both velocity and acceleration from surrounding frames, QVI enables the network to better handle curved or time-varying motion paths.
 This parametric formulation allows the model to explicitly account for motion curvature.
-EQVI~\cite{liu2020enhanced} further refines by combining offset-based warping with temporal embeddings, improving precision and robustness under complex motions.
+EQVI~\cite{liu2020enhanced} further refines this idea by combining offset-based warping with temporal embeddings, improving precision and robustness.
 More recently, IQ-VFI~\cite{hu2024iqvfi} introduces an implicit motion representation using a coordinate-based MLP that adapts to arbitrary motion patterns without requiring predefined trajectory assumptions.
-These works collectively emphasizes the importance of modeling non-linear motion directly, especially in multi-frame settings.
-However, these simple mathematical models cannot completely capture the complexities and irregularities of real-world motions.
+These works collectively emphasize the importance of modeling non-linear motion directly, especially in multi-frame settings.
+Nevertheless, explicitly parameterized motion models such as quadratic trajectories still cannot fully capture the complexity and irregularity of real-world motions, particularly under strong occlusions or highly non-rigid dynamics.

+Non-linear motion is also prominent in \emph{dynamic textures}, including water, fire, smoke, or foliage~\cite{danier2022stmfnet}.
+These regions contain high spatial-frequency content with temporally stochastic and spatially irregular motion, where local displacements are multi-directional and only weakly correlated over time.
+Conventional flow-based~\cite{jiang2018super, liu2017DVF} and kernel-based models~\cite{niklaus2017sepconv} that assume smooth, one-to-one motion fields often produce temporal incoherence and “boiling” artifacts on such content.
+ST-MFNet~\cite{danier2022stmfnet} mitigates this by combining multi-flow warping with a 3D CNN-based texture enhancement branch, while TAFI~\cite{danier2021texture} conditions on texture classes (static, dynamic continuous / discrete) to specialize interpolation behavior.